Avalanche Canyon Rock Climbing

 Park at the Taggart Lake Parking Area.
 It's on the left, and is the first trailhead you come to after entering the park via the Moose station.
 Follow the main trail to Taggart Lake and wrap around the lake's north end.
 Keep your eyes peeled for a trail that takes off to the west as the main trail begins to travel northwest.
 As of late July '07, this trail was covered with sticks and rocks, making it appear that somebody doesn't want you up there.
 Disregard these confusing markers and take off on this trail.
 The trail travels through the bottom of the canyon, and is sometimes faint, log-covered, and bogged out.
 The destination is always obvious, however, as the canyon is not that wide.
 Look for helpful cairns in a number of areas.
 I don't know the mileage, but it takes about 3-3.5 hrs. to reach Lake Taminah.

-5 Total Routes
+7 Total Climbing Routes

-Browse More Classics in Avalanche Canyon
+Browse More Rock Climbing Classics in Avalanche Canyon

 Featured Route For Avalanche Canyon